gitter-badger/teleport/python/docs/index.rst

 ------------

 These notes explain some of the design decisions of the Teleport specification.
-They are here to be refuted and rewised, through the project's `mailing list <https://groups.google.com/forum/#!forum/teleport-json>`_.
+They are here to be refuted and revised -- through the project's `mailing list <https://groups.google.com/forum/#!forum/teleport-json>`_.

 .. toctree::
    :maxdepth: 1